-With more of us spending longer periods of time on social media due to the lockdown, it’s more important than ever to ensure you have a healthy social media life.
+With more of us spending longer periods of time on social media, it’s more important than ever to ensure you have a healthy social media life.

 While social media is a great way to connect and share information, it also has its downsides – it can spread misinformation, give online bullies a platform, and generate feelings of inadequacy.

 Here are some top tips to help you have a healthy social media life so you can enjoy the benefits and reduce the negatives.

 Spend time – even if it’s within your bubble – with people in real life.
 Have a yarn, play a game, go for a walk or do something together.
 Call a friend or family member or organise a group chat with other people.

 Think about how you feel after being on certain social media sites – do you feel good and connected or do you end up feeling bad and disconnected?
 Only use social media sites that are positive and leave you feeling good.
 And only follow people who are positive and a good influence.

 It’s all about balance.
 Set time limits on how long you’re on social media.
 Have set times you check – maybe once or twice a day – and limit the length of time you’re on it.

 A constantly beeping phone is distracting and annoying and prompts you to check your phone.
 Have a look at what notifications you have turned on and ask yourself whether you actually need them turned on.